Guest commentary guidelines

 You don’t need to be an experienced writer to publish with us.
 All pieces require editing, and we take pride in helping commentary writers strengthen their arguments in a collaborative fashion.
 We encourage writers to sharpen their arguments and plan on writing around 750 words.

 Nonprofit and other organizations should also consider a Reformer guest commentary to be an opportunity to spur discussion around issues they focus on.
 That said, as a 501(c)3, the Reformer is a nonpartisan, independent organization that does not endorse candidates or ballot measures.
-We do not accept contributions from political parties or candidates for office.
+We do not accept contributions from political parties, candidates for office or elected officials.

 Here are a few guidelines: